FP-22-23/java-term-project-PFerreria/README.md

 ### Record - Movie Nights
 Represents days where movies have been premiered in certain countries

-###Factory - HMovieFactory
+### Factory - HMovieFactory
-- HMovie readHMovies (String fileName): Creates an object of type HMovie from a file
+- List<HMovie> readHMoviesList (String fileName): Creates an list of movies from a file
+- HMovies readHMovies(String fileName): Creates an object HMovies from a list of movies
 - HMovie parseLine (String line): Creates an object of type HMovie from each line of a file
-- List parseCast (String cast): Parses the list of actors to an appropiate format
+- LocalDate parseDate(String date): Parses the dates of the movies
-- List parseGenres (String genres): Parses the list of genres to an appropiate format
+- List<String> parseCast (String cast): Parses the list of actors and genres to an appropiate format
+- HMLanguage getUpperCaseName(String lang): Capitalises the language names

 ### Container Type - HMovies
 It can creates an empty collection, an object of type HMovies from the following parameter: Collection<HMovie> or an object of type HMovies.
 Equality Criterion: Two HMovies are equal if they contain the same movies.

-Operations:
+**Operations**
 - Integer getNumberHMovies(): Returns the number of movies
 - addHMovie (HMovie h) / addHMovies(Collection): Adds a movie(s) to the collection
 - removeHMovie(HMovie h): Removes a movie from the collection

+Implemented both with loops and streams (stream operations are denoted with an ST at the end of the name):
 - Boolean containsMoviewithActor(String actor): True if there is a movie with that actor.
 - Boolean areMoviesGreaterThanScore(Double score): True if all movies have a score higher than the given one
 - Integer countHMoviesFromCountry(String country): Counter of movies per country
 - Integer sumBudgetMovies(): Sums the budget of all movies of a certain genre
 - Double computeAverageScore(): Computes the average score of all movies
 - List getHMoviesOfGenre(String genre): Filters the movies by the given genre
-- Map<String, List> getMoviesbyLanguage(): Returns a map where the keys are languages and the keys are a list of movies of that language
+- Map<HMLanguage, Set<String>> getCountriesByLanguage(): Returns a map where the keys are languages and the keys are a list of movies of that language
-- Map<String, Integer> getMoviesbyCountry(): Returns a map where the keys are countries and the keys are the number of movies of that country
+- Map<String, Long> getNMoviesbyCountry(): Returns a map where the keys are countries and the keys are the number of movies of that country

+Other operations:
+- String getTitleOfMostExpensiveMovieOfCountry (String country): Returns the most expensive movie of a given country
+- List<HMovie> bestMoviesFromActorInAYear(String actor, Integer year): Gets the best movies from a given actor in a given year
+- Map<String, List<String>> getCheapestMovieOfActorOfEveryMainGenre(): Gives the cheapest movie of every main genre
+- Map<HMLanguage, String> getBestMoviesForLanguages(): Gives the best movie of each language
+- HMLanguage languageWithBestMovie(): Gives the language with the highest scored movie -
+-